-Registered Office 2 Triton Square, Regents Place, London, NW1 3AN
+Registered Office Address 2 Triton Square, Regent's Place, London, NW1 3AN

-INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF A & L CF JUNE (2) LIMITED
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF A & L CF JUNE (3) LIMITED

-We have audited the financial statements of A & L CF June (2) Limited, (the "Company"), for the year ended 30 June 2011 which comprise the Income Statement, the Statement of Comprehensive Income, the Statement of Changes in Equity, the Balance Sheet, the Cash Flow Statement and the related notes 1 to 15.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union
+We have audited the financial statements of A & L CF June (3) Limited for the year ended 30 June 2012 which comprise the Income Statement, the Statement of Comprehensive Income, the Statement of Changes in Equity, the Balance Sheet the Cash Flow Statement and the related notes 1 to 16 The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union

-This report is made solely to the Company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
-Our audit work has been undertaken so that we might state to the Company's members those matters we are required to state to them in an auditors' report and for no other purpose.
+This report is made solely to the Company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006 Our audit work has been undertaken so that we might state to the Company's members those matters we are required to state to them in an auditors' report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's members as a body, for our audit work, for this report, or for the opinions we have formed

-RESPECTIVE RESPONSIBILITIES OF DIRECTORS AND AUDITOR
+RESPECTIVE RESPONSIBILITIES OF DIRECTORS AND AUDITORS

-As explained more fully in the Statement of Directors' Responsibilities, the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
-Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (United Kingdom and Ireland).
-Those standards require us to comply with the Auditing Practices Board's (APB's) Ethical Standards for Auditors.
+As explained more fully in the Statement of Directors' Responsibilities the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
+Our responsibility is to audit the financial statements in accordance with applicable law and International Standards on Auditing (United Kingdom and Ireland) Those standards require us to comply with the Auditing Practices Board's (APB s) Etnical Standards for Auditors